iq-bal/api-gateway-service/readme.md

 The setup consists of:

-1. **Gateway Server**: Acts as a reverse proxy to route requests to different backend services.
-It registers and manages multiple services with features like load balancing and service enabling/disabling.
+1. **Gateway Server**: Acts as a reverse proxy, routing requests to backend services with features like load balancing, service enabling/disabling, and authentication.
-2. **Fake API Service**: A mock service running on port 8000, used for testing communication with the Gateway.
+2. **Fake API Service**: A mock service running on port `8000` to test communication with the gateway.

 ---

 ## 2. Concepts

-### **API Gateway**
+### API Gateway

-An API Gateway serves as a centralized entry point for different backend services.
-It receives client requests, forwards them to the appropriate service, and returns the service’s response.

-In this project, the gateway performs the following:
+An **API Gateway** serves as a centralized entry point for backend services.
+It forwards requests to the appropriate service and returns the response to the client.
+In this project, the gateway performs:

-- **Routing**: Sends requests to the correct service instance.
+- **Routing**: Directs requests to the correct service.
-- **Load Balancing**: Distributes requests across instances.
+- **Load Balancing**: Distributes traffic among instances.
-- **Authentication**: Ensures only valid users access the services.
+- **Authentication**: Ensures only authorized access to services.

 ---

-### **Service Registry**
+### Service Registry

-A **Service Registry** stores metadata about registered services.
-In this example, services are registered with their name, protocol, host, port, and enabled status.
-The registry is saved in `registry.json`.
+A **Service Registry** holds metadata for registered services, like their name, protocol, host, and port.
+It is saved in `registry.json`.

-**Example** (registry.json):
+Example of `registry.json`:

 ```json
 {